 It is important to keep in mind that these tests do not always give a conclusive result.
 Most people with MS will show some lesions or areas of inflammation on an MRI but there are still a small proportion of people whose MRI shows nothing at all.
 As with a lumbar puncture, there is a minor percentage of people with MS who will have a negative result.

 Make a list of and ask questions regarding tests, symptoms, diagnosis time, treatments and any other questions that you want to ask

 The McDonald criteria (2) are used to seek to establish evidence of damage to the central nervous system (CNS) comprising of the brain and spinal cord.

 The MRI, together with the lumbar puncture in some cases, provides the evidence to be reviewed alongside the McDonald criteria to diagnose MS.

-If you are interested to read more about this diagnostic criteria, please see our website where you can download it in full. www.ms-uk.org/diagnosis
+If you are interested to read more about this diagnostic criteria click here.

 A useful template can be downloaded from our website.
 It can be helpful to keep a note of the symptoms you are experiencing and when they occur.